Dodge Challenger Hellcat Flips Chevy Silverado In a Stunning Display of Stupidity

 People should be more careful with powerful cars

-The Hellcat comes in various flavors at this point, but the thing they all have in common is a wild amount of power and few other things to keep it doing the right thing.
+The Hellcat comes in various flavors at this point, but the thing they all have in common is a wild amount of power and a few other things to keep it doing the right thing.
 The plain Hellcat makes 707 horsepower.
-If you get up to the Redeye, it nearly 800 horsepower.
+If you get up to the Redeye, it has nearly 800 horsepower.

 This isn’t refined sports car power like Ferrari or Lamborghini with massive breaks and specially engineered tires and aero.
 No, the Hellcat is just a Challenger with a bazillion horsepower.
 The Challenger also doesn’t have the most finely-tuned chassis of anything on the road.

 Things like this are bound to happen with cars like the Dodge Challenger Hellcat.
 It is overpowered, has no grip, and no chassis to speak of.
-Give a car like that to an underskilled overhyped driver, and they will crash it into stuff.
+Give a car like that to an underskilled, overhyped driver, and they will crash it into stuff.
 That’s just science.